Welcome to the PIMFA Talent, Inclusion, Diversity and Equity (TIDE) website - a one stop shop for everything in these areas.

 PIMFA Culture & Inclusion Awards 2026

-Winners ill be announced at the awards ceremony in London on 15 October 2026.
+Winners will be announced at the awards ceremony in London on 15 October 2026.

 Click here for entry guidelines and further help and information.